-A comprehensive and well-used trail system interconnects the neighborhoods/villages of DuPont presenting opportunities for integrating with future land use development in the Subarea and providing additional options for recreation and non-motorized transportation.
-Trails that run to and through the subarea include:
+A comprehensive and well-used trail system connects the neighborhoods/villages of DuPont presenting opportunities to integrate with future land use development in the Subarea and providing additional options for recreation and non-motorized transportation.
+Trails that run to and through the Subarea include:

-- Puget Sound Bluff Trail - An unpaved trail that runs along the western boundary within the subarea connecting the residential neighborhoods to the southwest of the Subarea to Wilkes Observatory and Sequalitchew Creek Trail in the northern corner. - Sequalitchew Creek Trail - A paved and unpaved 1.4-mile trail that runs along the north bank of the creek meandering in and out of the Subarea along the northern boundary from Center Drive down to the Puget Sound. - Garry Oaks Park Multi-use Path - A paved path that runs along McNeil Street connecting to Hoffman Hill Drive, the road leading to the Subarea's south vehicular entrance.
-This trail also connects to Jensen and Ogden Avenues, which currently provide informal pedestrian access to the Subarea from the residential areas to the south and east. - Yehle Village/Palisades Village Connector Trail - A paved path and powerline corridor that runs along the southeastern border of the Subarea connecting the residential areas to the south to Pioneer Middle School and the east entrance to the Subarea at Center Drive and Palisade Boulevard.
+Puget Sound Bluff Trail - An unpaved trail that runs along the Subarea's western boundary connecting the residential neighborhoods to the southwest to Wilkes Observatory and the Sequalitchew Creek Trail in the Subarea's northern corner.

+Sequalitchew Creek Trail - A paved and unpaved 1.4-mile trail that runs along the north bank of the Creek meandering in and out of the Subarea along its northern boundary from Center Drive down to the Puget Sound.

+Garry Oaks Park Multi-Use Path - A paved path that runs along McNeil Street connects to Hoffman Hill Boulevard, Jensen Avenue, and Ogden Avenue, all of which currently provide informal pedestrian access to the Subarea from the residential areas to the south and east.

+Yehle Village/Palisade Village Connector Trail - A paved path and powerline corridor that runs along the Subarea's southeastern boundary provides connections between the residential areas to the south and Pioneer Middle School and the Subarea's east entrance at Center Drive and Palisade Boulevard.

-Views from the Puget Sound Bluff Trail
+Figure 4-1.
+Views from the Puget Sound Bluff